yuriy0/BankMachine/README.txt

   up in the same position, but they don't.
 This doesn't affect the UI/simulation.
 - Sometimes a window will not pop up at all, but will be opened minimized in the task bar.
 - Closing any of the modes may not exit the application
 - The Pay Bills function is severly unfinished.
+In fact it can't even be said to work.